8ta4/blog/drafts/Is there a sentence text object that doesn't stop at blank lines?.md

-I've hit a wall with Neovim's sentence text object.
+I've hit a wall with Neovim's sentence text objects.

 I checked out [`vim-textobj-sentence`](https://github.com/preservim/vim-textobj-sentence).
 While it's great for stuff like `Mr.` and `Dr.`, it shares the same flaws as the defaults: